-PRQ: HHP 130.
+Prerequisite(s): HHP 130.
 Program chair approval.

 Teaches the learning and meaning of the three traditional Usui symbols.
 Incorporates in-depth discussion about application of the three symbols.
 Students learn about the necessary preparation of a Reiki therapist in offering treatments.
 One attunement is given to each student.
 Each member gives and receives a Reiki treatment session, utilizing the three Reiki symbols.
 Long-distance and mental Reiki processes are learned.
 Reiki Therapist Certification available upon completion.

-HHP 275-277
+HHP 275-277 - Special Topics

-Provides students with a vehicle to pursue in-depth exploration of special topics of interest.
+Provides students with a vehicle to pursue in-depth exploration of Special Topics of interest.